 The Williams Syndrome Center at St. Louis Children's Hospital offers coordinated care for the diagnosis and treatment of Williams syndrome (WS).
 Williams syndrome is a rare genetic disorder that is associated with developmental delays and medical problems affecting multiple parts of the body.

 Features of Williams syndrome include:

-- Characteristic facial features that have been described as pixie-like
+- Facial features often described as pixie-like

 - Feeding problems

 - Developmental delays

 - Blood vessel and other heart problems